Announcing the SPRING 2017 DARCO-Sponsored, Solution-Oriented, Interdisciplinary Design Project Competition with Marshall University.

 Darrel Darby, President of DARCO International, will make a presentation on Wednesday, January 25 at 9:30 am in the Memorial Student Center Room 2W37 to launch the student application period to apply to be part of this project.
 Darby’s presentation is a key opportunity for students to learn about this sponsored project, to hear the story of DARCO, to personally meeting Darby and to be inspired by his passion for saving lives through the design and technology of rehabilitative footwear.

-Eighteen students, six from the School of Art & Design, six from the College of Health Professions and six from the College of Information Technology and Engineering, will be selected through an application process to form three interdisciplinary teams.
+Eighteen students, six from the School of Art & Design, six from the College of Health Professions and six from the College of Engineering and Computer Sciences, will be selected through an application process to form three interdisciplinary teams.
 The teams will be presented with a problem identified by DARCO International, and over a period not to exceed nine weeks, the student teams will research and develop solutions.

 To be eligible, a student must:

-- Be a major in one of the following units: College of Information Technology and Engineering, College of Health Professions or the School of Art & Design
+- Be a major in one of the following units: College of Engineering and Computer Sciences, College of Health Professions or the School of Art & Design

 - Be in good academic standing.